 A shipwrecked family, an exotic menagerie, and years surviving in tree houses on a tropical island—what’s not to love, right?
 Though Johann David Wyss’s The Swiss Family Robinson still captivates readers with its swashbuckling tales of adventure, stereotypical descriptions of Southeast Asian pirates put a major damper on the fun.

 Don’t worry, bookstores still brim with plenty of action-packed survival stories that don’t include a side of racism.
 For a stereotype-free read about courage, animals, and nature, look no further than My Side of the Mountain.
 It’s another great story for young readers who dream of surviving on their own in the wilderness.
-Find out 16 books you need to read to call yourself a book lover.

 The Adventures of Huckleberry Finn